jxnl/blog/docs/writing/posts/no-potential.md

 > Everyone with true potential is already burning with passion and energy.
 They are always in a constant state of becoming themselves.
 There are always better words to describe their actions than potential.

+This comes in the form of someone saying they'll change their behavior once this happens or that happens.
+But more realistically, the ones with true agency aren't waiting for things to happen to them - they're already taking action, making their own opportunities, and shaping their own path forward.

 This isn't just philosophical musing - it's a pattern I've seen play out in every relationship, every hiring decision, every friendship.
 When I see my friends choose the wrong people, whether in business or love, it always comes back to this fundamental misunderstanding about potential.

 > The potential you see in others is a reflection of the potential you have in yourself.
 And it's often cases of those who have the most potential are the ones that tend to overestimate potential in others.